 - Purchase privacy screens for devices you plan to use in public to avoid anyone shoulder-surfing you for information;

 - Be vague in any Out-Of-Office messages you may leave on your email account.
 Information left in OOO messages can be used by malicious actors without your immediate knowledge, or without your knowledge at all.
-These can indicate your absence from the office which could allow for bad actor to impersonate you while you are away.
+These can indicate your absence from the office which could allow for a bad actor to impersonate you while you are away.

 Stay alert and aware!